jlord/sheetsee-cache/to-do.md

 - Filtering/Sorting doesn't work on mobile

 ### CHARTS
+- Make colors repeat if you don't use one for every slot
 - Line Chart
 -- Want dots you can hover over
 - Bar Chart